GRAINS-Wheat nears 1-month low as Black Sea competition weighs

 Analysts surveyed by Reuters on average projected U.S. corn plantings at 90.9 million acres, up from the 88.6 million acres seeded in 2022, and soybean plantings at 88.6 million acres, up from 87.5 million acres in 2022.

-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Rashmi Aich, Vinay Dwivedi, Emelia Sithole-Matarise and Sandra Maler)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Rashmi Aich, Vinay Dwivedi, Emelia Sithole-Matarise, Sandra Maler and Richard Chang)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))